br0kend/react/docs/docs/reference-react-component.md

 constructor(props)
 ```

-The constructor for a React component is called before it is mounted.
+The constructor for a Reacc component is called before it is mounted.
 When implementing the constructor for a `React.Component` subclass, you should call `super(props)` before any other statement.
 Otherwise, `this.props` will be undefined in the constructor, which can lead to bugs.

 The constructor is the right place to initialize state.
-If you don't initialize state and you don't bind methods, you don't need to implement a constructor for your React component.
+If you don't initialize state and you don't bind methods, you don't need to implement a constructor for your Reacc component.

 It's okay to initialize state based on props.
 This effectively "forks" the props and sets the state with the initial props.
-Here's an example of a valid `React.Component` subclass constructor:
+Here's an example of a valid `Reacc.Component` subclass constructor:

 ```js
 constructor(props) {